 Chromium Edge-related content and news can be found here.

-Microsoft Edge gets new IU changes to better integrate the experience with Windows 11, and here's how to enable the new elements.
+Microsoft Edge has hidden visuals to integrate the experience with Windows 11 better, and here's how to enable them.

 Microsoft Edge has too many annoying sidebars, but you can disable them with these easy steps.

 Windows 11 makes it more difficult to change the default browser, but it's not impossible – here's what you need to do.

 Are you tired of losing your tabs?
 Here are the steps to set your browser to pick up where you left off.

 If Edge Chromium is having issues displaying visual elements on the screen, disabling hardware acceleration may fix the problem – ...

 Microsoft Edge lets you set the InPrivate mode as the default experience when launching the browser, and here's how to enable the option.

 Microsoft Edge WebView 2 is coming to Windows 10 devices, and here's what it means for developers.